 Katelyn received a bachelor’s degree in Psychology from Northeastern University and a dual master’s degree in Forensic Psychology and Mental Health Counseling from Marymount University.
 She is a Licensed Mental Health Counselor and certified Mental Health First Aid Instructor.
 Currently Katelyn is the Manager of the Co-Response Training and Technical Assistance Center at Advocates.
 She is working to help replicate the Co-Response Jail Diversion model across the Commonwealth and co-facilitates MHFA trainings.
-Additionally, she is the Supervisor for the ASHH Co-Response Jail Diversion Program.
-Prior to this, Katelyn worked for four years as a Co-Response Clinician on the evening shift with the Framingham Police.
+Prior to this, Katelyn served as the Supervisor for the ASHH Co-Response Jail Diversion Program and additionally worked for four years as a Co-Response Clinician with the Framingham Police.
 Katelyn’s previous work experience includes residential behavioral management, supported housing case management, psychopharmacology research, and substance abuse/mental health treatment within the correctional setting.